ornao/pp2main/README.md

 ### Site Owner Goals

 - Create a quiz with accurate information on world geography
-- Design a quiz to visually apeal and engage the user
+- Design a quiz to visually appeal and engage the user
 - Ensure accessibility and responsivity across different screen sizes

 ## User Experience